-5.2 Some Key Differences
+6.2 Some Key Differences

-In MATLAB®, the basic data type is a multidimensional array of double precision floating In NumPy the basic type is a multidimensional array.
-Operations on these arrays in all dimensionalities point numbers.
-Most expressions take such arrays and including 2D are elementwise operations.
-However, return such arrays.
-Operations on the 2-D instances of there is a special matrix type for doing linear algebra, these arrays are designed to act more or less like matrix which is just a subclass of the array class.
-Operations operations in linear algebra. on matrix-class arrays are linear algebra operations.
+In MATLAB®, the basic data type is a multidi- In NumPy the basic type is a multidimensional array.
+Opermensional array of double precision floating point ations on these arrays in all dimensionalities including 2D are numbers.
+Most expressions take such arrays and re- element-wise operations.
+One needs to use specific functions turn such arrays.
+Operations on the 2-D instances for linear algebra (though for matrix multiplication, one can use of these arrays are designed to act more or less like the @ operator in python 3.5 and above). matrix operations in linear algebra.
 MATLAB® uses 1 (one) based indexing.
-The initial Python uses 0 (zero) based indexing.
-The initial element of a sequence is found using a(1).
-See note element of a sequence is found using a[0].
-INDEXING MATLAB®'s scripting language was created for doing NumPy is based on Python, which was designed from linear algebra.
-The syntax for basic matrix operations the outset to be an excellent general-purpose is nice and clean, but the API for adding GUIs and programming language.
-While Matlab's syntax for making full-fledged applications is more or less an some array manipulations is more compact than afterthought.
-NumPy's, NumPy (by virtue of being an add-on to Python) can do many things that Matlab just cannot, for instance subclassing the main array type to do both array and matrix math cleanly.
-In MATLAB®, arrays have pass-by-value semantics, In NumPy arrays have pass-by-reference semantics. with a lazy copy-on-write scheme to prevent actually Slice operations are views into an array. creating copies until they are actually needed.
-Slice operations copy parts of the array.
+The ini- Python uses 0 (zero) based indexing.
+The initial element of a tial element of a sequence is found using a(1).
+See sequence is found using a[0]. note INDEXING MATLAB®'s scripting language was created for NumPy is based on Python, which was designed from the outdoing linear algebra.
+The syntax for basic matrix set to be an excellent general-purpose programming language. operations is nice and clean, but the API for adding While Matlab's syntax for some array manipulations is more GUIs and making full-fledged applications is more compact than NumPy's, NumPy (by virtue of being an add-on or less an afterthought. to Python) can do many things that Matlab just cannot, for in- stance dealing properly with stacks of matrices.
+In MATLAB®, arrays have pass-by-value seman- In NumPy arrays have pass-by-reference semantics.
+Slice opertics, with a lazy copy-on-write scheme to pre- ations are views into an array. vent actually creating copies until they are actually needed.
+Slice operations copy parts of the array. ·

-5.3 'array' or 'matrix'?
+6.3 'array' or 'matrix'?
 Which should I use?